 Disadvantages of MongoDB

-Of course MongoDB is not without its disadvantages. one of the primary disadvantages of MongoDB is that it's not ACID compliant.
+Of course MongoDB is not without its disadvantages.
+One of the primary disadvantages of MongoDB is that it's not ACID compliant.
 This immediately makes MongoDB less suited for databases that require flawless security and redundancy in their functions.

 MongoDB also has a limited data writing speed when having to tackle large volumes of data simultaneously thanks to having only a single master code.
 This can also slow continuity to a crawl in the event of the master code failing, requiring the system to take a minute a minute or more to switch to a new master code and reboot.